 A native of Richmond Hill, Ontario, Canada, Waintraub spent her summers playing with the Toronto Lady Lynx W-League Team and the OP Eagles W-League Team.

-Waintraub and husband Nicholas Stafford currently reside in the Twin Cities area.
+Waintraub and husband Nicholas Stafford currently reside in the Twin Cities area and are expecting a baby girl in June.